 Expert Tips

-- Sweeteners: There is no need to add any sugar as the sweetness of the rose syrup is enough to make the faluda sweet.
+• Sweeteners: There is no need to add any sugar as the sweetness of the rose syrup is enough to make the faluda sweet.
+But as you prefer, you can add sugar to the milk.

-- Ice cream: For the ice cream, you can easily use any variety of ice cream or even kulfi.
+• Ice cream: For the ice cream, you can easily use any variety of ice cream or even kulfi.
+Some ice cream variants which taste good in a falooda are vanilla, mango, chocolate, pistachios, almond, cashew-raisin, strawberry and butterscotch.

-- Vegan options: Make this falooda recipe vegan by using chilled Almond Milk and vegan ice cream or kulfi.
-Add agar agar jelly or vegan jello.
+• Vegan options: Make this recipe vegan by using cold Almond Milk and a plant based ice cream.
+Also add agar agar jelly or vegan jello.

-- Vermicelli: If you do have falooda sev, substitute thin whole wheat vermicelli or rice vermicelli instead.
+• Vermicelli: If you do not have falooda sev, substitute thin whole wheat vermicelli or thin rice vermicelli instead.

-- Scaling: The recipe can be halved or made into a big batch easily.
+• Scaling: The recipe can be halved for smaller servings or made into a big batch easily.

-- Jelly: I have not included jelly.
+• Jelly: I have not included jelly.
 If you prefer add some vegetarian or vegan jelly chunks into the falooda.
-You need to make and set the jelly a day earlier before you include them in your faluda.
+You need to make and set the jelly a day earlier before you add them in your faluda.

-- Chocolate falooda: Make chocolate falooda by using chocolate syrup.
+• Chocolate falooda: Make the chocolate variant by using chocolate syrup or chocolate sauce.

-- Dry fruits falooda: This variation can be made by making a paste of soaked dry fruits and nuts and adding it to milk.
+• Dry fruits falooda: This variation can be made by making a paste of soaked dry fruits and nuts and adding it to milk and then topping with more nuts.

 FAQs